 Proposal ideas that extend beyond these thematic areas will also be considered.
 For more information about the ideas and themes underlying this community, see Our Focus.

 We also offer participation options for those individuals who cannot attend the conference.
-Authors who wish to submit an article for potential publication in the Climate Change Journal may submit a Proposal for Article Submission, while all members of the knowledge community with an accepted proposal may submit an online presentation to the knowledge community YouTube channel.
+Authors who wish to submit an article for potential publication in the International Journal of Climate Change: Impacts and Responses may submit a Proposal for Article Submission, while all members of the knowledge community with an accepted proposal may submit an online presentation to the knowledge community YouTube channel.